manuarora700/emend-text-editor/Readme.md

 Date: 4/10/2017
 --Previously we used 'Ctrl' key combined with alphabetic keys seemed to map to bytes from 1-26.
 We can also use the same key combinations and perform different operations.
 We start by mappign Ctrl + Q to Quit the program instead of just pressing q key.

+--Secondly, We make a function for low-level keypress reading and other functions for mapping keypresses to editor operations.
+We will also stop printing out keypresses now.
+We create a function for that.

+-- We added two functions editorReadKey() and editorProcessKeypresses(). editorReadKey() waits for oen keypress and returns it later.